top of page

 The Neural Revolution

 A groundbreaking 2024 study using advanced fMRI technology has shown that music therapy is as effective as traditional cognitive behavioral therapy for mild to moderate anxiety.
-The research, conducted across multiple universities, demonstrated that specific musical frequencies can rewire neural pathways associated with stress response.
+Research across multiple universities has demonstrated that specific musical frequencies can rewire neural pathways associated with stress response.

 At the Boston Medical Center's Integrated Health Department, music therapy sessions have reduced patient anxiety scores by an average of 35% compared to standard treatment alone.